fss18/custom-ct-demo-001/README.md

 As of time of writing, custom detective guardrail (Config) is not visible in the Control Tower dashboard, to verify the compliance of custom guardrail you will use AWS Config dashboard at the individual account level.
 **NOTE** :

-> you need to perform this action on another AWS account that is member of the AWS Control Tower, consider using separate browser session.
+> you need to perform this action on AWS account A (see Prerequisite) that is member of the AWS Control Tower, consider using separate browser session.

 2.1.
-Log in to one of the linked AWS account that belongs to the `AWS OU ID` that you specified previously.
+Log in to AWS `Account A` that belongs to the `AWS OU ID` that you specified previously.

 2.2 Click [**HERE**](https://console.aws.amazon.com/config/home#/rules/view) to jump to the AWS Config rules view.